 Stringent password requirements are a must.
 This means requiring users to select long strings of letters, numbers, and special characters.
 Better yet: two-factor authentication, as it goes beyond standard password protection to incorporate passcodes sent to mobile devices or authorized email accounts.

-Nearly all the vulnerabilities on this list become more likely as soon as you fall behind on updating WordPress themes, plugins, or software.
+Nearly all the vulnerabilities on this list become more likely as soon as you fall behind on updating your WordPress installation, themes, or plugins.
 Updates contain much-needed patches that provide robust protection against a multitude of common issues.
-Plugin vulnerabilities, in particular, warrant attention, as these are consistently highlighted as one of the top means by which hackers compromise your WordPress pages.
+Vulnerable plugins, in particular, warrant attention, as these are consistently highlighted as one of the top ways hackers compromise WordPress sites.

-Plugin flaws enable unauthorized users to act as administrators.
-This, in turn, makes it possible for them to complete actions that would ordinarily only be available to high-privilege users.
-This is one of the most frequently overlooked issues and also, one with the most potential to cause untold devastation for your site.
+A WordPress plugin vulnerability can enable unauthorized users to act as administrators.
+This makes it possible for them to complete actions that would ordinarily only be available to high-privilege users.
+This is one of the most frequently overlooked issues and also one with the most potential to cause untold devastation for your site.

 Any steps you take to avoid brute force attacks will go a long way toward preventing unauthorized admins from gaining access and enjoying the wrong privileges.
 Additionally, it's important to maintain a common tenet known as the principle of least privilege, in which the fewest possible contributors receive access to restricted functions.